arunsrx/springboot-ordermanagement/README.md

 A basic water order has the following attributes:
 1. **farmId** – A unique ID for identifying a farm.
 2. **Start date time** – The date and time when water should be delivered.
+Ex: Sunday, Dec 15, 2019 01:50:16 PM
 3. **Duration** – The duration of the order (e.g. Duration of 3 hours means water will flow into the farm for 3 hours from the start date time).
+Ex: 3
+**Sample farmer request json -**
+{"farmName":"My own farm"}

+**Sample order request json -**
+{
+   "farmerid":"1",
+   "start":"Sunday, Dec 15, 2019 01:50:16 PM",
+   "hours":"1"
+}

 ## The project has the following features and functionality:
 1. Implements a REST API to accept new orders from a farmer.